 - No power of attorney is need for trademark application.

-- The right of priority, if any, is needed to be evidenced in three months subsequent to the filing date.
+- Provided that the right of priority is specified in the application stage, if any, the priority document is needed to be submitted in three months subsequent to the filing date.

-- Applicants may response against the rejection decison within two months from the date of notification.
+- Applicants may response against the rejection decision within two months from the notification date of the decision.

-- The rejection decision can be overcome with submitting Letter of Consent obtained from the prior trademark proprietor.
+- The rejection decision of the Office can be overcome with submitting Letter of Consent obtained from the prior trademark proprietor.
 It is possible to file Letter of Consent together with a trademark application or a response against the provisional refusal decision.